 Driving on dunes (sometimes are called dunes bashing or "Taghreed" in Egypt) requires experienced 4x4ing Leader to open ways and make good control over a Caravan in addition to handle situations.
 One follows Leader's trail, instructions and agreed ground-rules for safety and best experience, but all participating 4x4ers should be able to understand communication (what's a Urf) with Leader and know how to cross obstacles

-- Rippled faces and slipfaces: The face on the side of wind is called windward face which is usually compressed sand good --in most cases-- to drive on without getting sand-stuck.
+- Rippled faces and slipfaces: The face on the side of wind is called windward face which is usually compressed sand good --in most cases-- to drive on without getting bogged-down.
 Slipfaces are those sides on the leeward side of the wind and are uncompressed and therefore cannot trust your tires traction nor steering at it.

 - Urf (Arabic: عُرف) and 7arek (Arabic: حارك): Urf is where the crest of the dune is broken (French: cassé) and is sharply pointed which poses a threat of being stuck on car's bottom side with wheels dangling with no ability to move itself.
 7arek/Harek is where a trough/opening/lower-crest between the Urfs on a Seif.
 It is at the Harek where most 4x4ers choose to cu across a dune.